-Philipp is a KAPSARC former research fellow working on the economic and policy aspects of energy supply and trade.
-Before moving to Saudi Arabia, Philipp worked in the spheres of economics and finance in the private sector of Russia, the CIS countries and Eastern Europe, as well as in the government sector of the Russian Federation.
-His research focus and professional interests lie in the areas of international economic relations, regional and country studies and policy analysis.
-Philipp’s current projects at KAPSARC include evaluating the effect of preferential trade agreements on energy flows, analysis of the OPEC energy policy and deriving insights related to China’s energy policy and its impact on the global markets through modelling energy supply sectors.
+Philipp is a former KAPSARC research fellow, now a visiting researcher, working on the economic and policy aspects of energy supply and trade.
+Before joining KAPSARC, Philipp worked in economics and finance in the private sector in Russia, CIS countries and Eastern Europe, as well as in the Russian government sector.
+His research and professional interests focus on international economic relations, regional and country studies, and policy analysis.
+Philipp’s current work at KAPSARC includes evaluating the effect of preferential trade agreements on energy flows, analysis of OPEC energy policy and deriving insights related to China’s energy policy and its impact on global markets through modelling energy supply sectors.